 How do you overseed a lawn?

-The answer is that the procedure to overseed a lawn is a simple step-by-step process of lawn preparation, moistening the soil and then evenly sprinkling your top-quality grass seed over the top.
+The answer is that the procedure of lawn overseeding is a simple step-by-step process of lawn preparation, moistening the soil and then evenly sprinkling your top-quality grass seed over the top.

-Aside from knowing what grass seed you need, this article details the steps required to overseed your garden lawn successfully.
+Aside from knowing what grass seed you need, the advice below details the steps required to overseed a lawn successfully.

 To get the best results from overseeding, we are looking for the weather when the temperature is mild yet still tends to bring along plenty of rainy days, such as during months of spring or autumn.
 For seeds to grow, they need the right conditions for germination.
 Grass seed germination relies on warm soil temperature, around 8-100C, and plenty of moisture.